 - Increases the protein, fibre, vitamin and mineral content,

 - Maximises the amount of nutrients our body absorbs (6).

 how to sprout

 For beans and legumes, the following are commonly able to be sprouted at home in a sprouting jar (UK Link/US Link) following instructions like in this How To Sprout Chickpeas post.
 Make sure you buy organic beans and legumes designed specifically for sprouting as these have been tested to ensure they’re free from harmful bacteria:-

 - Chickpeas/garbanzo beans (UK Link/US Link),

 - Green Lentils (UK Link/US Link),

 nuts & seeds

-For nuts and seeds, most are just soaked in filtered water with lemon juice/salt for 4-8 hours prior to consumption as they are unable to be or very difficult to sprout.
+For nuts and seeds, most are just soaked in filtered water with sea salt for 4-8 hours prior to consumption as they are unable to be or very difficult to sprout.

 pre soaked & sprouted grains, nuts & seeds